What’s wrong with comScore, Inc. (SCOR) today

 Stay Ahead of Wall Street.
 Find out what is happening to comScore, Inc. (NASDAQ:SCOR) stock today?
-Its price is nose-diving -0.11 points, trading at $4.5 levels, and is down -2.39% from its previous close of $4.61.
-The shares seem to have an active trading volume day with a reported 128573 contracts so far this session.
-SCOR shares had a relatively better volume day versus average trading capacity of 1.02 million shares, but with a 57.33 million float and a -11% run over a week, it’s definitely worth keeping an eye on.
+Its price is nose-diving -0.22 points, trading at $3.94 levels, and is down -5.29% from its previous close of $4.16.
+The shares seem to have an active trading volume day with a reported 77488 contracts so far this session.
+SCOR shares had a relatively better volume day versus average trading capacity of 986.58 thousand shares, but with a 57.33 million float and a -19.85% run over a week, it’s definitely worth keeping an eye on.
 The one year price forecast for SCOR stock indicates that the average analyst price target is $4.9 per share.
-This means the stock has a potential increase of 8.89% from where the SCOR share price has been trading recently.
+This means the stock has a potential increase of 24.37% from where the SCOR share price has been trading recently.

-Technical chart claims that comScore, Inc. (SCOR) would settle between $4.75/share to $4.89/share level.
-However, if the stock price goes below the $4.52 mark, then the market for comScore, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $4.43 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -0.35.
+Technical chart claims that comScore, Inc. (SCOR) would settle between $4.26/share to $4.37/share level.
+However, if the stock price goes below the $4.04 mark, then the market for comScore, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $3.92 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -0.54.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Needham lifted target price for shares of SCOR but were stick to Buy recommendation for the stock in their opinion released on May 10.
 The price target has been raised from $28 to $15.
 Aegis Capital analysts again handed out a Buy recommendation to comScore, Inc. (NASDAQ:SCOR) stock but they lifted target price for the shares in a flash note issued to investors on April 02.
 The target price has been raised from $30 to $25.
 Analysts at SunTrust lowered the stock to a Hold call from its previous Buy recommendation, in a research note that dated back to April 01.